Death doula: Motivations

-Many people who become death midwives are "volunteers who feel strongly about creating a safe space."
+Many people who become death doulas are "volunteers who feel strongly about creating a safe space."
 They are caring individuals who want to support patients in their end of life stages.
 Another reason people are attracted to this field is that "they want the contact, the involvement and they are drawn to the mission - making sure someone is not facing this [death process] alone".
 People who become death doulas are there because they want to help the family and the patient through the whole process, as a neutral third party.
-Most death midwife roles are principally volunteer; further details of how their roles are funded are not well established in scholarly literature.
+Most death doula roles are principally volunteer; further details of how their roles are funded are not well established in scholarly literature.

 Education and certification

 There are many private organisations that offer education or certification programs.
 Certification is not available in traditional educational environments; it usually is offered in shorter, paid training sessions.
 However, since there is no centralised organisation for death doulas the training involved often varies by location causing inconsistencies within the role.
 The Doula Program in New York is a volunteer organisation that focuses on the relationship between the doula and the dying.
 Instead of certification, volunteers submit an application in a pool of around 300, and around 12 are admitted each cycle.

 Public certification programs associated with hospitals and more closely tied with clinical care are restricted to a few pilot programs.
 These often involve training spanning multiple weeks similarly to the private programs, however, they are often more related to palliative care and putting the terminally ill patient in a more comfortable situation through clinical means and mental health counseling rather than focusing so much on the spiritual and emotional support aspect.
 These programs include Baylor University Medical Center's Support and Palliative Care Service's Doula to Accompany and Comfort Program, as well as New York University Medical Center's Department of Social Services nonsectarian volunteer doula program.

 Although still in the early stages, a number of public, accredited, Canadian post-secondary institutions are now offering training to death doulas.
 For example, Douglas College, a public community college, offers a course entitled Introduction to End-of-Life Doula (BREV 1100).
 Also, in December 2023, Vancouver Island University, a public university, graduated its first cohort of students from a course entitled Introduction to End of Life Doula (HHED 100).